How to Correctly Respond to Sexual Harassment in Your Business

 Make it known that your company does not tolerate off-color jokes or comments, even when two employees know each other very well.
 Creating a zero-tolerance culture from the start means there will be no gray area as to what’s allowed down the line.
 It’s your job to make acceptable behavior known and to enforce that in your culture.

-Many companies offer sexual harassment training for small business.
+There are many companies that offer sexual harassment training for small business.
 Have your employees undergo training like this once a year to reinforce this learning and make clear your commitment to employee safety.

 Latest posts by Dave Schoenbeck (see all)